 To resolve the issue:

 1. Create the following cash-based entries in General Journal.
-Check the Core Help for details.
+Check Core Help Center for details.

 a) A/P cash General Journal transaction to void the A/P check sent to the vendor

 b) A/P cash General Journal transaction to void the vendor bill

 c) A/R cash General Journal transaction to void the application of retainer on the invoiced